dawidolko/Simulaing-Windows-System-GUI/README.md

 ## **Repository Structure:**
 /Projects: This folder contains various projects where business application development is used.
 Each project has its own folder with description, project files and source code.

-/Resources: This folder contains educational materials such as tutorials, documentation, and articles to help you develop business applications.
+/Labs: This folder contains educational materials such as tutorials, documentation, and articles to help you develop business applications.

-/Tools: Here you will find development tools, frameworks and libraries that can facilitate the creation of business applications for various fields and needs.

 ## **How ​​to start:**